-We have four teams, each assigned a colour – Walmgate (red), Bootham (blue), Monk (yellow) and Micklegate (green) Each child is allocated to a team and can earn team points in school for good manners, hard work, politeness, etc.
+We have four teams, each assigned a colour – Red, Blue, Yellow and Green.
+Each child is allocated to a team and can earn team points in school for good manners, hard work, politeness, etc.

 Each classroom has a set of four tubes for collecting team point tokens, which are emptied into larger versions in the school hall each week.
-At the end of each half term, the team with the most tokens wins a non-uniform day.
+When the large tube is full, that team earns a reward in school.